Skip to main content

 Best Practice Summary:

-• ✅ Verify hash before and after transfers
+• ✅ Verify hash before and after every transfer or movement (hash-on-acquisition / hash-after-transport).

-• ❌ Never rely on MD5 alone for court evidence
+• ❌ Never rely on MD5 or SHA-1 alone for court evidence.

 11. Reference Resources